processone/tsung/docs/conf-client-server.rst

 maxusers
 ^^^^^^^^

-The **maxusers** parameter is used to bypass the limit of maximum number of sockets opened by a single process (1024 by default on many OS) and the lack of scalability of the \varname{select} system call.
+The ``maxusers`` parameter is used to bypass the limit of maximum number of sockets opened by a single process (1024 by default on many OS) and the lack of scalability of the ``select`` system call.
 When the number of users is higher than the limit, a new erlang virtual machine will be started to handle new users.
-The default value of
-\varname{maxusers} is 800 .
-Nowadays, with kernel polling enable, you can and should use a very large value for \varname{maxusers} (30000 for example) without performance penalty (but don't forget to raise the limit of the OS with
-\command{ulimit -n}, see also :ref:`faq-emfile`).
+The default value of ``maxusers`` is 800.
+Nowadays, with kernel polling enable, you can and should use a very large value for ``maxusers`` (30000 for example) without performance penalty (but don't forget to raise the limit of the OS with :command:`ulimit -n`, see also :ref:`faq-emfile`).

 .. note::